|

 "As

-Fire, created in 1938 by the Mexican Muralist, José
+of Fire, created in 1938 by the Mexican Muralist,

-Clemente Orozco.
-The artist had painted a gigantic blazing
+José Clemente Orozco.
+The artist had painted a gigantic

-man in the cupola of the Hospicio Cabañas, in Guadalajara.
+blazing man in the cupola of the Hospicio Cabañas,

-It was an image that had a profound and lasting effect upon
+mural had a profound and lasting effect upon me, but

 my own apocalyptic vision of a man on fire.